adithirgis/pollucheck/include.md

 ### Linear Regression

-**What are univariable and multivariable?**
+**What are Linear and Multi linear regression?**
-*univariable regression is which consist of single independent variable while multivariable consist of three or more variables.*
+*Linear regression is which consist of single independent variable while Multi linear regression consist of three or more variables.*

 **What is the difference between multiple R- square and adjusted R- square?**